AleXwern/DoomNukem/README.md

 1. Texturepack to be used.
 Integer 1-6
 2. Amount of maps to be stacked.
 Currently very unstable unless 1st and last floors are filled with 2s.
 If nothing is modified will only run with no more or less than 5 maps.
 3. Folder where maps are eg. maps/

+Controls
+1. Arrowkeys - Move around and turn camera
+2. ESC/redX - Close the program
+3. Space - Interact with the object before you
+4. Numpad +- - Move up/down
+5. WASD - Move the camera up/down per XY axis (buggy!)
+6. T - Turn textures on and off